DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 (o) the use of the expressions “includes” or “for example” or similar expressions do not limit or restrict what else is included.

-(b) Minimum License Price is $500.00 per calendar month when under 50 Licenses
+ii.
+Minimum licence price is $500.00 per calendar month when under 50 licences

 (a) Charged in arrears on the last day of each calendar month